Bologna bottle: Manufacture

 To create the desired effect, the bottles are rapidly cooled on the outside and slow cooled on the inside during the glass-making process.
-This causes the outside to be extremely hard, and the inside to be soft and susceptible to damage which can release the powerful internal stresses.
+This causes there to be compressive stress on the outside of the bottle and tensile stress on the inside, making the inside surface susceptible to damage which can release the internal stresses and shatter the bottle.
 The glass is not annealed.
 Reheating the glass and then allowing it to cool slowly will remove the unique properties from the glass.

 Uses

 Because of the seemingly paradoxical nature of the glass (being both extremely durable and extremely fragile), Bologna bottles are often used as props in magic tricks, where the bottle can be shattered by rattling a small object inside it.
+Due to its susceptibility to catastrophic failure from the inside, it is not practically useful as a containiner.

 History

 Mentioned in the publication of the Royal Society around 1740s, the Bologna bottle is named for where it was first discovered in Bologna, Italy.
-During this period, a glassblower would create a Bologna bottle by leaving the bottle in the open air instead of immediately placing the bottle back into the furnace to cool (annealing).
+During this period, a glassblower would create a Bologna bottle by leaving the bottle in the open air instead of immediately placing the bottle back into the furnace to cool slowly and evenly.
 This produced a special phenomenon, where the bottle would remain intact even when dropped from a distance onto the brick floor, but would immediately rupture if a small piece of flint were placed inside.

-Although the bottle can resist a strong external force, the extremely fragile flaws inside the bottle prevent it from being used in practical applications.